Alyra-school/NatureDao/README.md

 #### Smart contract

-Fauna.sol simple smart contract allowing the Owner to organize a fund raising and select a list of projects among which donators will be able to vote for.
+NatureDAO.sol simple smart contract allowing the Owner to organize a fund raising and select a list of projects among which donators will be able to vote for.
 Once voting is finished, the funds are split and sent proportionally to elected projects.
 The Owner may later come back and attest declaratively of the proper use of funds.

 ## Front-end